Third-party logistics: Layers

 With companies operating globally, the need to increase supply chain visibility and reduce risk, improve velocity and reduce costs – all at the same time – requires a common technological solution.
 Non-asset based providers perform functions such as consultation on packaging and transportation, freight quoting, financial settlement, auditing, tracking, customer service and issue resolution.
-However, they do not employ any truck drivers or warehouse personnel, and they don’t own any physical freight distribution assets of their own – no trucks, no storage trailers, no pallets, and no warehousing.
+However, they do not employ any truck drivers or warehouse personnel, and they don't own any physical freight distribution assets of their own – no trucks, no storage trailers, no pallets, and no warehousing.
 A non-assets based provider consists of a team of domain experts with accumulated freight industry expertise and information technology assets.
 They fill a role similar to freight agents or brokers but maintain a significantly greater degree of “hands-on” involvement in the transportation of products.
 These providers are 4PL and 5PL services.

 A fourth party logistics provider has no owned transport assets or warehouse capacity.
 They have an allocative and integration function within a supply chain with the aim of increasing the efficiency of it.
-The idea of a fourth-party logistics provider was born in the seventies by the consulting company Accenture.
+The concept of a fourth-party logistics provider was born in the 1970s by the consulting company Accenture.
 Firms are outsourcing their selection of third-party logistics provider and the optimization process of the integration of these to a PL as an intermediary.
 That reduces costs and the 4PL have to have an overview of the whole logistics market to choose the ideal 3PL for all operative logistic activities.
 For being able to provide such an ideal solution fourth-party logistics providers need a good knowledge of the logistics branch and a good IT infrastructure.
 A fourth party logistics provider selects the 3PL providers from the market which are most suitable for the logistical issues of their customer.
 Unlike the allocative function of a 4PL in the supply chain, the core competence of a 3PL provider is the operative logistics.

 Fifth party logistics providers (5PL) provide supply chain management and offer system-oriented consulting and supply chain management services to their customers.
 Advancements in technology and the associated increases in supply chain visibility and inter-company communications have given rise to a relatively new model for third-party logistics operations – the "non-asset based logistics provider."